 So what’s the appeal?

 It is impressive that all the pitches are kept clean and neat.
-All you see is some laundry drying or a stray beach towel.
+There is only some laundry to be seen or a stray beach towel, and not much other camping clutter.
 They do take some pride in their surroundings…

 A Beach, of course